 - For a stay with charm: Les Ruisseaux

 - For a stay with mountain views: Château d'Arance

 Where to stay near Pyrénées National Park:

 Find accommodation at any budget near Pyrénées National Park

 5. Atacama Desert, Chile

-Exceptionally dry conditions and limited cloud cover combine with the desert’s 5000m elevation to make it one of the world’s leading sites for space observation.
 International scientists use the high-tech satellites at the ALMA Observatory to "search for our cosmic origins", documenting the earliest stars and galaxies.
 The vast antennas clustered in the Atacama Desert are an otherworldly sight, angled expectantly towards the skies.
-Amateur astronomers can catch a glimpse of the control room and labs at weekends, or sign up to a desert "star tour" with San Pedro de Atacama Celestial Explorations.
+Whether travelling in a group or alone, seeing the stars from the Atacama Desert is a site not to be missed.

 6. Mauna Kea, Hawaii